FarahAbbdi/daily-reflection-assistant/README.md

 An automated journaling workflow that generates structured daily reflections.
 The system runs in the background and produces Markdown summaries covering **events, moods, achievements, challenges, risks, and action items**.

+⚠️ **Note:** This project is a work in progress.
+The automation logic (via `launchd`) and full setup instructions will be pushed once finalized.

 ---

 ## ⚙️ How It Works